htrc/ht-frontmatter-analysis/README.md

 |RF	| Random Forests		| A state-of-the art, non-linear model	|
 |-------------------------------------------------------------------------------|
 ```

-** Table 2.
+**Table 2.
 Learned Models.
-All models contain all 11 predictors listed in Table 1.
+All models contain all 11 predictors listed in Table 1.**

-** Obtained Results
+All models adopted the default parameterizations given in the ```R``` programming
+language (except that the SVM model used the radial basis function kernel type).

+**Obtained Results**